Ornitologia-MZFC/Acoustic_phenology_Papalutla-project/README.md

-This repository contains raw data and R script corresponding to the paper entitled:
+This repository contains raw data and R script corresponding to the paper entitled: Acoustic phenology of the dawn chorus in a bird community of a Mexican tropical dry forest by Rodolfo Javier Flores-Vázquez, Leopoldo Daniel Vázquez-Reyes, Alejandro Martínez-Gordillo, Adolfo Geraerdo Navarro Sigüenza, submitted to Journal of Avian Biology